ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/launch.rst

 Almost there !
 Once you proceeded to the above installation steps, you can now run the following command in your terminal to run the project.
-Make sure that you are still in the virtual environment.
+Make sure that you are still within the virtual environment.

 .. code-block:: console